 Please choose the quadrangle you would like to view.
 Files are in Adobe Portable Document Format (PDF), and you must have the free Adobe Acrobat Reader installed on your system to view them.

 The purpose of this set of maps is to provide an up-to-date source showing the locations of Mercury surface feature names approved by the International Astronomical Union (IAU).
 As new names are approved by the IAU, they will be added to the maps.
 If a name is dropped, it will be removed, and if a feature is renamed, the new name will replace the old name.
-Whenever there is a change to the Mercury portion of the Gazetteer of Planetary Nomenclature, that change will be shown on the corresponding map, and a revision date will be added to the map.
+Whenever there is a change to the Mercury portion of the Gazetteer of Planetary Nomenclature, that change will be shown on the corresponding map.
 Changes to the gazetteer listings are also recorded in the "News" section on the title page of the gazetteer.

 Name Placement and Font: